hjonnala/cts/README.md

 link the folder into the working directory with coral_cts.py.

 ### Running the test
 The test runs in python, with no extra packages needed.
-To run:
+To run (note: this assumes that USB/PCIe access is available to the current user, if not please use sudo or run as an administrator):
 ```
 python3 coral_cts.py
 ```